Will Texas A&M cover the spread vs. Penn State? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the Aggies scored 72.8 points per game, only 4.6 more points than the 68.2 the Nittany Lions allowed.
+- Last year, the 72.8 points per game the Aggies put up were only 4.6 more points than the Nittany Lions allowed (68.2).

+- Texas A&M went 15-5 against the spread and 16-5 overall last season when scoring more than 68.2 points.

+- The Nittany Lions scored an average of 72.2 points per game last year, 5.7 more points than the 66.5 the Aggies allowed.

-- When Texas A&M totaled more than 68.2 points last season, it went 15-5 against the spread and 16-5 overall.
+- When it scored more than 66.5 points last season, Penn State went 14-5 against the spread and 17-4 overall.

 Bet on this or any college basketball matchup at BetMGM